koto-lang/koto/README.md

 fruits = x + y # Maps can be combined using the `+` operator

 fruit, amount = fruits.max |(_, amount)| amount
-print "Fruit with the highest amount: $amount $fruit"
+print "The highest amount of fruit is: $amount $fruit"
 ```

 ### Learning the Language